Noodle-ai/mlflow_part2_dockerEnv/README.rst

 .. image:: screenshots/ssh_config.png
   :width: 600

 If the container is not running locally (for example running in a VM) you can port forward a local port to be connected to the container port in your VM.
 After you connect your local port to your container you can SSH as if your container was running locally.
 Choose a <local_port> you would like to use, use the <container_ip_address> that you got in the setup instructions, and lastly use the <vm_ip_address>.
-After port forwarding you can ssh to <local_port> in order to develop in your container.
+After port forwarding you can SSH to <local_port> in order to develop in your container.
 It is possible you may encounter a permissions issue if you are attempting to connect using a tool like VSCode SSH extension.
 This extension creates a ".vscode-server" folder inside of the destination folder mounted in the container and dockeruser may not have the permission to do this depending on the default permissions settings in your VM.
 If this is the case be sure to change the permissions of the "mlflow_part2_dockerEnv" directory you are mounting ("chmod 777 mlflow_part2_dockerEnv").
 The command to port forward is below.

 .. code-block:: bash